 Data that are relevant to the evaluation of health services are routinely collected by healthcare professionals.
 However, the collection of such data is not centralised and data are collected independently by the relevant different organisation and only those variables required by each specific service are collected.
 Consequently, data collected by different NHS organisations varies in its coverage of patient populations and its view of the health and healthcare of these populations.
 Moreover, organisations are subject to variation in the format and quality of data collected, and the processes by which data may be provided for purposes beyond care, including research.
 Several organisations in the UK collate standardised subsets of the data collected by individual organisations and provide a single point of access to these data for research purposes.
 However, such databases are themselves subject to limitations in their coverage of patient populations and their view of health and healthcare.
 We determined that no single organisation could provide the data required to evaluate the impact of liaison mental health services and that linkage of data from different organisations was required.

 This paper describes the challenges we faced in being able to link primary and secondary care data.
 Since we began this project other researchers have reported severe difficulties in data linkage and have described the system as ‘incredibly complex, arduous and slow, stifling innovation and delaying scientific progress’.
-(Taylor) Our aim in this paper is to describe the barriers we experienced in being able to access the data we required to conduct our analyses in a timely fashion.
-There are important lessons to be learned from our experiences which we will detail below.
+(Taylor) Our aim is to describe the barriers we experienced in being able to access the data we required to conduct our analyses in a timely fashion.
+There are important lessons to be learned from our experience which we will detail below.

 Aim